 She believed she was raped since Nakago deceived her.
 She tried to kill herself by slitting her wrist, but she was, again, saved by Nakago.
 He then slowly brainwashed her into believing Miaka was the cause of all her misfortunes in this world and believed that the only reason she went back into the book was for Tamahome.
 (Which…she is sorta guilty of, kinda.
 I mean, while Miaka is back in her world, she spends more time thinking of Tamahome than where Yui is, and when she returns to the book she spends more time thinking of Tamahome than Yui, who might very well be dead by that point.)

 Yui’s just overall annoying from when she becomes the Priestess of Seiryu to when she finally learns the truth.
 She does anything and everything to keep Miaka and Tamahome apart, and, considering their relationship track record, that got old so fast.

-Yui and Miaka’s relationship is a great bond, however.
+Yui and Miaka’s relationship is a great bond, despite all of this.
 After she realizes the truth, their friendship proves to be stronger than ever and she finally loses her bitchy, whiny attitude.

 ….Well, kinda.
-See, late in the anime she admits that she never believed Miaka betrayed her (WUT?!)
-She was just jealous that Tamahome was taking Miaka away from her and as Miaka became happy with Tamahome, she just became more alone and miserable.
-Basically she’s implying that she wasn’t trying that hard to separate them because she wanted Tamahome for herself, she was trying to separate them because she wanted Miaka to be as alone as she was.
+Late in the anime she admits that she never believed Miaka betrayed her (WHAT?!)
+She was just jealous that Tamahome was taking Miaka away from her.
+As Miaka became happy with Tamahome, she became more alone and miserable.
+Basically, she’s implying that she wasn’t trying that hard to separate them because she wanted Tamahome for herself – she was trying to separate them because she wanted Miaka to be as alone as she was.
 She even admits that she wouldn’t have wanted Tamahome so much if Miaka wasn’t an obstacle.

-Yeah, great friendship you got there.
-“I’m not mad at you, Miaka and I never believed for a second that you were the caused of my misfortunes but I hope to God you end up alone and miserable as I have been!”
+Great friendship you got there.
+“I’m not mad at you, Miaka ,and I never believed for a second that you were the cause of my misfortunes but I hope to God you end up alone and miserable as I have been!”